Earl Old Person: Leadership career

 Earl Old Person at Montana ExpoPark in 2018, wearing the traditional headdress granted to him many years earlier when he was inducted into the Kainai Chieftainship.

 In 1950, Old Person got a job in the tribe's land office, where one of his jobs was to be an interpreter for Blackfeet people who did not understand or speak English.
 At the time, only about one-fifth of the Blackfeet tribal members were considered full-blooded, and the tribe, like many others, was viewed as a candidate for termination.

-It is important to note that in our Indian language the only translation for termination is to "wipe out" or "kill off"... how can we plan our future when the Indian Bureau threatens to wipe us out as a race?
+in our Indian language the only translation for termination is to "wipe out" or "kill off"... how can we plan our future when the Indian Bureau threatens to wipe us out as a race?
 It is like trying to cook a meal in your tipi when someone is standing outside trying to burn the tipi down.

 — Earl Old Person, 1960, speaking for the National Congress of American Indians against US plans for tribal termination.

 Old Person was encouraged by tribal elders to enter politics, and was elected in 1954 to his first term as a member of his tribe's governing body, the Blackfeet Tribal Business Council, as the youngest person ever elected to the post.
 He was first elected tribal chairman in 1964 and served as chair for 16 of the subsequent 22 two-year terms between 1964 and 2008.
 He continued as a member of the tribal council until he retired in 2016, serving in elected office longer than any other elected official in Montana history.
 He was also the longest-serving elected tribal official in America.

 In July 1978, Old Person was appointed honorary lifetime Chief of the Blackfeet Nation.
 He considered this the greatest honor ever bestowed upon him.
 The last principal chief of the Blackfeet Nation, White Calf, had died in Washington, D.C., in 1903.
 His son, James White Calf, born about 1858, succeeded to the title and lived to be well over 100, dying in 1970.
 Several years later, the family of James White Calf formally bestowed the tribal chieftainship upon Old Person.
 He also was inducted into the 40-member honorary Kainai Chieftainship in Canada.
 The Siksika Nation noted in a 2021 press release that Old Person had been inducted into the chieftainship "several decades ago" for "his work and dedication towards the indigenous people of North America."